 What sources of information do you recommend?

 Thanks to the era of the Internet, we don’t spend as much time or energy dispensing pamphlets and literature.
 Your computer has a wealth of information available about any procedure imaginable.
 Please be aware that not all the information that you come across is factual or even realistic.
 In fact, there is an abundance of misinformation on the Internet.
 Use it as a guide only.
-Travel on reliable web sites only.
-A good start is the web site of the American Society of Plastic Surgeons and I consider it balanced and factual.
-People tend to search out information that supports their beliefs even if what they are believing is nonsense.
+Travel to reliable websites only.
+A good start is the website of the American Society of Plastic Surgeons.
+I consider it balanced and factual.
+People tend to search out information that supports their beliefs even if what they believe is nonsense.
 Keep an open mind when doing research.
 Try to take in various perspectives from different sources that are reliable.
-Don’t believe everything you read—often, if it sounds too good to be true it isn’t.
+Don’t believe everything you read – often, if it sounds too good to be true it isn’t true.

 What if I have a question or a problem after hours?

 I am on call for my practice 24/7.
 My nurses are available after hours to handle patient inquiries.
 If for some reason I am out-of-town or not immediately available, I have several colleagues that are on call for my patients.

 Does my office accept insurance?
 Does insurance pay for cosmetic surgery?